310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 That includes Kanata-san… to these kinds of people, who believe in such a being… They also believe that Gods, magic, and everything else like it are real, too.

-That isn’s necessarily a bad thing.
+That isn’t necessarily a bad thing.
 I mean, if you try to prove to people that Santa Claus isn’t real, it’s not gonna make anyone happy.

 That’s why these customs don’t die out.
 Even now, mamas and papas dress themselves red, wear a white beard, and place presents under their children’s pillows for the ones who believe in him.